 José María Naberan arrived in Ondarroa in 1960, after completing his studies in France, to start a new project alongside his father, Imanol Naberan.
 They began by making webbing and distributing fishing nets under the name “Imanol Naberan”, setting off on a voyage that has continued until today.

 The company gradually became consolidated and after years of work it began its international journey with French fishing vessels.
-It was also this year that a business model was chosen, focusing on the purchase and sale of webbing.
+It was also this year that a business model was chosen, focusing on the purchase and sale of materials.

 The company was strengthened with José María Naberan's focus on trawl nets and as a result, in 1998, it took another step in its internationalisation via the Adrien Group, this time with the Senegalese market alongside the Ababacar Ngom distributor.